satansdeer/satansdeer.github.com/src/pages/posts/git-stash/index.md

         new file:   webpage.html
 ```

-Ok, here we have 3 new files that we don't want to commit yet, but we need to switch to another branch.
+OK, here we have 3 new files that we don't want to commit yet, but we need to switch to another branch.

-So we use `git stash` and after applying this command we see a message indicating that changes are stashed successfuly.
+So we use `git stash` and after applying this command we see a message indicating that changes are stashed successfully.

 ```bash
 Saved working directory and index state WIP on master: bccdab5 Initial commit